William Gascoigne (British Army officer): Military career

-In 1895 he was promoted to Major-general and appointed General Officer Commanding the Militia of Canada and in 1898 he was appointed Commander of British Troops in China and Hong Kong.
+In 1895 he was promoted to major-general and appointed General Officer Commanding the Militia of Canada.
+In 1898 he was appointed Commander of British Troops in China and Hong Kong.

 Gascoigne was also the last Lieutenant Governor of Hong Kong (serving from 1898 to 1902), but the role was ceremonial and in lapsed use since the 1870s.

-He was appointed a Companion of the Order of St Michael and St George (CMG) in 1899, and knighted as a Knight Commander (KCMG) of the same order in Nov 1900 in recognition of services during the Boxer Rebellion in China.
+He was appointed a Companion of the Order of St Michael and St George (CMG) in 1899, and knighted as a Knight Commander (KCMG) of the same order in November 1900 in recognition of services during the Boxer Rebellion in China.

+He died in Boscombe on 9 September 1926.

 Gascoigne Road in Kowloon, Hong Kong is named after him.

 Family

 In 1875, he married Helen Smith, daughter of Martin T. Smith, and widow of Hon.
 Arthur F. Egerton.